Me and the Internet: A ❤ Story

 - Stop using Gmail.
 The only way you can guarantee that your email isn’t being used for personal profiling is by paying for an account.
 Always remember that, if it’s online and you don’t pay for it, then you are the product.
 Many of the paid-for email services are fresh out of Germany, and are top of their game in terms of privacy.
 I use Tutanota which sounds silly, but is Latin for secure (tuta) letter (nota).
 It isn’t perfect — to date, they still don’t have a search function, and the app can be a bit glitchy.
 However, they offer end-to-end encrypted emails as standard and are looking to eventually create a rival cloud to Google.
 I’m excited to take that journey with them.

 As much as raising awareness and trying not to sound like you’ve gone full tinfoil-hat can do, it isn’t enough.
 Honestly, it never will be.
 Privacy will only progress with a democratic intervention on what constitutes bad behaviour and what users are signing up to.
 The technical knowledge required to inform your average internet user is such that informed consent is not currently possible.

 On an individual level, if privacy is important to you, limit your use of free services.
-If using a whole new browser seems too much of a hassle, download an ad blocking extension (I’d recommend the EFF’s Privacy Badger) to help minimize your digital footprint.
+If using a whole new browser seems too hassle, download an ad-blocking extension (I’d recommend the EFF’s Privacy Badger) to help minimize your digital footprint.
 Read up about privacy — I’ve included a list of clever folks below who talk less personally and more practically and intelligently than me.